Transmit the video status data

 requestFullscreen

-Method to switch to fullscreen.
+Method for switching to fullscreen.

 {